andrewgiuliani/PyGrid2D/README.md

 ```
 python PyGrid.py -Nx 10 -Ny 10 -fbody 2 -q 3 -plot
 ```

-## Output

-PyGrid outputs the cut cell grid in the `.ply` format.
-See here for more information http://paulbourke.net/dataformats/ply/.

 ## Dependencies
 For fancy command line output